waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Tactical Plan:
   1. Turn 1: Mean Look (prevents fleeing, but NOT Roar).
   2. Turn 2+: Hypnosis (MANDATORY to prevent Roar and Bubblebeam).
   3. If Roar is used: The battle ends.
-I must save before the encounter.
+I must reload the save.
   4. If XENON is KO'd: Switch to Calcifer or GNEISS to tank while throwing Great Balls.
-  5. Night Shade: Deals 21 damage.
-Use only if HP is high.
+  5. Night Shade: Deals exactly 21 damage.
+Use only if HP is high (Suicune has ~125 HP).
   6. Priority: Keep Suicune asleep at all times.

 # NPC & Interaction Rules
 - Sage (4, 6): Passage guard.
 Granted access.
 [Verified]
 - Apricorn Trees: (27, 16), (28, 16), (29, 16) on Route 42.

-# Money & Economy
-- Current Balance: ¥373.

 # Trainer Defeats
 - Wise Trio (Wise Trio Room): Defeated.